Saskatchewan -> Personal tax credits

 As per the SK 2015 Budget, the Active Families Benefit became income tested starting with the 2015 tax year.
 It was only be available to families with adjusted net incomes of $60,000 or less.
 Adjusted net income is family net income from line 236 of the tax return, less any Universal Child Care Benefit (UCCB) benefits and Registered Disability Savings Plan (RDSP) income.

-For more information on this tax credit for 2015, see "Completing your Saskatchewan forms" re Form SK479 Lines 1 to 7 - Active families benefit, which is part of the General tax and benefit guide on the CRA website.
+For more information on this tax credit for 2015, see "Information for Residents of Saskatchewan" re Form SK479 Lines 1 to 7 - Active families benefit (Archived).

 This exemption was replaced by the Graduate Retention Program (GRP) effective January 1, 2008.